vippsas/vipps-plugins/README.md

 ## Questions?

 We're always happy to help with code or other questions you might have!
-Please create an GitHub issue or pull request in the related repos or [contact Vipps Integration](https://github.com/vippsas/vipps-developers/blob/master/contact.md) for general Vipps API related questions.
+Please create an GitHub issue or pull request in the related repos or [contact us](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/contact) for general Vipps API related questions.

 Sign up for our [Technical newsletter for developers](https://github.com/vippsas/vipps-developers/tree/master/newsletters).